🔥Die wichtigste deutsche Grammatik als PDF

 Der Supermarkt ist am nächsten.

-Note: der nächste Bahnhof usually means “the nearest station” or “the next station”, depending on the context.
+Note: der nächste Bahnhof can mean “the nearest station” or “the next station”, depending on the context.

 viel – mehr – am meisten